-The Dean of the Faculty of Languages and Translation, Dr. Abdullah Al Melhi, opened the event with a speech in which he stressed the importance of improving one's English spelling skills, setting the tone for what was to follow.
+The keynote speech was delivered by the Dean of the Faculty of Languages and Translation, Dr. Abdullah Al Melhi, in which he said that the organization of such meetings was the core of their academic university work.

 Dr. Al Melhi stressed that the cooperation between the two sides - men and women - was no longer an option, but it had become a necessity in the light of, the same curriculum, and the conditions and obstacles, and in line with the efforts of King Khalid University for its general development and its academic accreditation.
 Dr. Al Melhi concluded by noting the honor and the commitment of the President of the University, and of all the Vice Presidents, who were a real support to continue research, publishing and holding seminars and meetings.

 It is worth mentioning that the forum included several areas concerned with recent trends in the development of the English language curriculum.
 The axes include computer science and information systems, advanced strategies in methods of teaching English, and computer science and information systems.

 Multimedia Contribution: KKU Media Center and MD Sirajul Islam